Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

-Hotmail leaves Outlook Express Since June 2008, you can no longer use Hotmail in Outlook Express, and have to switch to Windows Live Mail for Hotmail; Windows Vista users have not had that problem, since Windows Mail (the new Outlook Express for Windows) never supported Hotmail: Vista users had to use Windows Live Mail from the start.
+Since June 2008, you can no longer use Hotmail in Outlook Express, and have to switch to Windows Live Mail for Hotmail; Vista and Windows 7 users had to use Windows Live Mail from the start, since Vista Mail never supported Hotmail.

-Windows Live Mail is free, and available for both Windows XP and Windows Vista.
+Windows Live Mail is free, and available for both Windows XP, Windows Vista, and Windows 7.
 If you are using an older version of Windows, you will still be able to check your Hotmail emails from a web browser like Internet Explorer or Firefox.

 Sign up with Hotmail to create a new email account